hackclub/hackclub/meetings/2015-11-04_team_retrospectives.md

   - Small pull requests can be added without corresponding issues.
   - Large pull requests should have issues.
 - Use discretion when changing meta issue.
-  - When updating it, bring it up in github comments.
+  - When updating it, bring it up in GitHub comments.
-  - To change the order of issues in the meta issue, comment on the github issue to get approval from @zachlatta.
+  - To change the order of issues in the meta issue, comment on the GitHub issue to get approval from @zachlatta.
 - Issues that take time over the course of the week should be put `in` progress under the meta issue.